Guido of Arezzo: The Guidonian hand

 Guido is somewhat erroneously credited with the invention of the Guidonian hand, a widely used mnemonic system where note names are mapped to parts of the human hand.
 Only a rudimentary form of the Guidonian hand is actually described by Guido, and the fully elaborated system of natural, hard, and soft hexachords cannot be securely attributed to him.

 In the 12th century, a development in teaching and learning music in a more efficient manner arose.
 Guido of Arezzo's alleged development of the Guidonian hand, more than a hundred years after his death, allowed musicians to label a specific joint or fingertip with the gamut (also referred to as the hexachord in the modern era).
 Using specific joints of the hand and fingertips transformed the way one would learn and memorize solmization syllables.
-Not only did the Guidonian hand become a standard use in preparing music in the 12th century, its popularity grew more widespread well into the 17th and 18th centuries.
+Not only did the Guidonian hand become a standard use in preparing music in the 12th century, but its popularity also grew more widespread well into the 17th and 18th centuries.
 The knowledge and use of the Guidonian hand would allow a musician to simply transpose, identify intervals, and aid in the use of notation and the creation of new music.
 Musicians were able to sing and memorize longer sections of music and counterpoint during performances and the amount of time spent diminished dramatically.